ats2008/MCGeneration/README.md

 ## Dephes Helpers
  * `python/makeFileList.py` , for making the josn file with the filenames.
- * `python/concatinateFiles.py` , for concatinating paraquet files containing generic awkward arrays
+ * `python/concatinateFiles.py` , for concatinating paraquet files containing generic awkward arrays.
+ * `python/preselectAndExport_delphis.py` , for event preselection and **GEN Matching of the quarks to jets**